cae-west/SciaticaSisters-API/docs/tutorials/log-first-activity.md

     json-server -w sciatica-sisters-db-source.json
     ```

+### Postman request

-2. Open Postman and create a new request:
+1. Open Postman and create a new request:
    1. Click **New** > **HTTP** or the **+** icon in the header.
    2. Set the request method to `POST` using the corresponding dropdown menu.
    3. In the request URL field, enter: